ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/index.md

 ## What to do next?
 You can continue setting up your warehouse by creating zones, locations and qorkers.

-> **_NOTE:_**  Note that in order to work with or test the module or the @wms-worker app, you need to create at least one Warehouse, Zone, Location and Worker.
+> **_NOTE:_**  Note that in order to work with or test the module or the @wms-worker app, you need to create at least one warehouse, zone, location and worker.

 More information can be found in the following topics:
 [!list folder="." depth=0 style="bullet" limit=100]